 Recent research has been focusing on the multidirectional relationship between the gut microbiome and exercise.
 The type and intensity of exercise can dictate whether a positive or negative effect is exerted on the gut microbiome.

 Endurance exercise can cause an increase in oxidative stress, intestinal permeability, muscle damage, systemic inflammation and immune responses.
 Regular intense exercise can exert a chronic effect on the immune system that may increase the risk of acute illness in some athletes1.

 Research has shown that adaptations can take place in the body to counter the demands of intensive exercise.
 The gut microbiome is thought to be an essential part of this adaptive process.

-On the other hand, exercise is one of the factors that can influence the gut microbiome in addition to diet, antibiotics, health and disease.
+On the other hand, exercise is one of the factors that can influence the gut microbiome, in addition to diet, antibiotics, health and disease.